privacybydesign/irma-frontend-packages/plugins/irma-client/README.md

 }
 ```

-The URL from `m.sessionPtr['u']` will point directly to your IRMA server, which is okay.
+The URL from `m.sessionPtr['u']` will point directly to your IRMA server.
+This is intentional; the IRMA app should be able to access those endpoints too.

 #### Cancellation
 The `irma server` knows an endpoint to delete sessions.
 This endpoint is being